 Belonging to the Vitis genus, there are almost 80 species of grape found throughout the world.
 And around 25 of them are wild native species, indigenous to North America.
 Currently, it’s believed there are a staggering 10,000+ grape cultivars throughout the world.
 Each cultivated to create a unique set of characteristics.

 How Are Wild Grapes Different To Cultivated Grapes?

 Usually, wild grape species have much smaller fruits than their cultivated counterparts.
 Grapes are farmed and grown for their sweetness, whether that’s as a table grape or wine grape.
-So these domesticated varieties tend to be sweeter, and also larger, to create a better product and maximise the amount that can be harvested.
-The plants themselves are very similar, with both wild and cultivated grapes having vines, tendrils and similar leaves.
+So these domesticated varieties tend to be sweeter, and also larger, to create a better product and maximize the amount that can be harvested.
+The plants themselves are very similar, with both wild and cultivated grapes having vines, tendrils, and similar leaves.

 Can You Eat Wild Grapes?